firecracker-microvm/firecracker/docs/getting-started.md

 The quickest way to build and test Firecracker is by using our development tool ([`tools/devtool`](../tools/devtool)).
-It employs a [Docker container](../tools/devctr/Dockerfile)  to store the software toolchain used throughout the development process.
+It employs a per-architecture [Docker container](../tools/devctr/)  to store the software toolchain used throughout the development process.
 If you need help setting up [Docker](https://docker.com) on your system, you can check out [Appendix B: Setting Up Docker](#appendix-b-setting-up-docker).